Dead Sea Scrolls mystery unfurls as scientists find hidden cave

 An exciting archaeology discovery announced this week hinges not only on what scientists found, but on what was missing.

-Scientists have found evidence of a cave thought to have housed Dead Sea Scrolls, a collection of hundreds of historically important ancient manuscripts.
+Scientists have uncovered evidence of a cave thought to have housed Dead Sea Scrolls, a collection of hundreds of historically important ancient manuscripts.
 They also found evidence the scrolls were stolen.

 Until now, scientists believed only 11 caves had contained Dead Sea Scrolls, which date from around 250 B.C. to 68 A.D. and contain early copies of the Hebrew Bible and biblical commentary, plus calendars, astronomical charts, hymns, community rules and battle plans that shed insight into life at the time.